 But the battle on his screen had all of his attention.
 The moon colony had recently developed a new droid and in the past two months had managed to produce over three hundred of them at one of their automated factories.
 And they were massive.
 Each of their droids appeared to be fitted with multiple artillery cannons larger than any Parker had ever seen.
 And the long steel legs that moved the iron beasts had an unbelievably organic stride.

-One of Parker’s primary assignments the past month had been new battle protocols for some the subterranean-colony’s existing droids.
-It had been considered by several of his superiors to be a lost cause.
-But as he watched on the screen one his tiny exobots, which looked like small spiders long arms, was meticulously dismantling one those fancy new moon colony droids.
+One of Parker’s primary assignments the past month had been new battle protocols for some of the subterranean-colony’s existing droids.
+The fight had been considered by several of his superiors to be a lost cause.
+But as he watched on the screen one his tiny exobots, looking like a small spiders with long arms, was meticulously dismantling one those fancy new moon colony droids.

 A notification message popped up on his screen.
 He tapped an icon and a video feed of his friend Charles opened.

 “Are you watching this?”
 Charles said, grinning ear to ear.

 “You’re going to be a hero in the morning man.”